marklawton/writeups/startup/README.md

 ```
 ### wireshark
 ```
-This part was pain saking (I'm not a wireshark user by any means) finally we found something interesting.
+This part was painful (I'm not a wireshark user by any means) finally we found something interesting.
 ```
 ![](images/startup-lenpass2.png)
 ```